docb/dbRackSequencer/README.md

 - ACC is a simple accumulator.
 - On every trigger event on the Clk input it updates its state by adding the value of the Step parameter
-- On a trigger on the reset input the state is set to the value of the set param or set input if connected.
+- On a trigger on the reset input or pressing the rst button the state is set to the value of the set param or set input if connected.
 - The output always reflects the current the state.
+- If the internal state crosses zero a pulse will be sent through the trigger output.
+  The trigger output can be self patched to the rst input to make loops.

 If the step param is set to 0.1V ACC can be used to drive AG.